 Lower Body Layers

-Cotton is very slow to dry and doesn’t breath very well.
+Cotton is very slow to dry and doesn’t breathe very well.
 Once it gets wet, it may stay wet for the duration of your hike.
 This can be dangerous if you don’t have enough additional clothing to keep you warm.
 There is an old saying in hiking that ‘cotton kills’.
 When cotton gets wet, it’s easy to get hypothermia.

 - Precipitation- Check the forecast to see if you should expect snow.

 - Temperatures- This one is obvious.
 Make sure your sleep system can keep you warm if you plan to camp.

 - Daylight hours- During the winter, the sun sets much earlier than in the summer.
 In some places, you may only have half of a day of daylight to hike.
 If it gets dark by 4 pm, you’ll want to be off the trail by then.
 You won’t be able to cover as much ground as you’re used to.

 - Wind speed- The wind chill factor can make it feel like it’s much colder than it actually is.
 If your clothing isn’t windproof, you’ll get cold.
 Wind also makes you more susceptible to frostbite.

 - Avalanche reports- Avalanches are a real risk while hiking in the winter.
 Avalanche.org is a great place to learn about avalanche safety and check the reports to find out where you should be cautious.